 1. Define your ethical guidelines

-So ask yourself: what are the types of things you want to avoid, and what are the things you’d like to invest in?
-Just for the sake of example, maybe you want to avoid investing in companies that utilize animal testing, and support companies that have fair labor practices and active community support programs.
+Ask yourself: What are the types of things you want to avoid, and what are the things you’d like to invest in?
+Just for the sake of example, maybe you want to avoid investing in companies that utilize animal testing and support companies that have fair labor practices and active community support programs.
 These choices are entirely up to you, so make a list that is based on your personal beliefs.

 2. Research what you already own